Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/05-dictionaries.md

 ##### !question

-Write a function `get_value_from_dictionary` that takes two variables, a dictionary and a key that may or may not be in the dictionary.
+Write a function `get_value_from_dictionary` that takes two arguments, a dictionary and a key that may or may not be in the dictionary.
 The function has the following behavior:
 * If the dictionary contains the key, the function returns the value that matches the key.
 * If the dictionary does not contain the key, the function returns None.